AustralianBioCommons/Nextflow_DSL2_template/README.md

 * `cleanup`: removes workdir, results directory, as well as hidden nextflow logs and directories that will be generated when the template example is run.
 To use: `bash cleanup`
 * `run_pipeline`: runs the nextflow command for this template.
 To use: `bash run_pipeline`
 * `samples.txt`: contains an example file to be processed with the example processes in the template.
+* `guides`: short explainers of how to construct various features using nextflow.
+This will be added to progressively.

 ### What's in `main.nf`?